avcoder/unit02-lesson03/slides.md

 - Demonstrate `while` `do...while` loops
 - Demonstrate `break` `continue`
 - Demonstrate `.forEach` `.map` `.filter` `.reduce` loops (use debugger to see what's happening)
-- Challenge: Given an array of trivia questions, output one question as an h1 tag, upon clicking a `<button>`it shows the next trivia question.
+- Challenge: using JSON data from randomuser.me, map over 5 people objects to get an array of 5 first names
-- Challenge: Output a given array of cities and filter out cities that begin with the letter 't'
+- Challenge: Output a given array of people whose age is less than 50
-- `['Toronto', 'Vancouver', 'Trenton', 'Montreal']`

 <!--
 - READ: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while